G-Core/product-documentation/documentation/cdn/logs/raw-logs-export-cdn-resource-logs-to-your-storage.md

 <alert-element type="info" title="Info">

 This is a paid feature.
-To activate Raw Logs, [contact Gcore support team](mailto:support@gcore.com).
+To activate Raw Logs, [contact the Gcore support team](mailto:support@gcore.com).

 After activation, enable Raw Logs in the Gcore Customer Portal and configure export to S3, FTP, or SFTP storage.